Beaumont heads into 2nd term with rugby 'at a crossroads' - WHIZ News

 PLAYER WELFARE

-Beaumont questioned whether the state of the game was “fit for modern purposes” because there was “precious little room for smaller, skilful players.”
+Beaumont questioned whether the state of the game was “fit for modern purposes” because there was “precious little room for smaller, skillful players.”

 WOMEN’S GAME